azuredsky/retinaface_pt/README.md

 - [x] Inference retinaface with mobilenet with TensorRT in pure C++;
 - [x] python inference on pytorch speed issue needs fix;
 - [ ] root reason for why img_folder inference slow than video inference????
 Now using video we can get a normal speed.
-- [ ] convert pytorch model to onnx.
+- [x] convert pytorch model to onnx.

+## Updates

+- **2019.09.23**: Now we add a standalone onnxruntime inference demo!
+You can using onnxruntime-gpu or onnxruntime to do inference on our onnx model.
+It runs about 40ms on CPU!!!
+Amazing fast!
+With acceleration of GPU, it would got massive speed enhancement!